 History of the RULAV

 This story begins in Summer 2007.
 Eliot is five.
 His family's back yard is mostly dominated by a rotting deck, and the few square feet left over for lawn are colonized by a knot of weeds.
 Christina decides it's time to landscape the back yard, “for the children.”
-Christina shows Jon a sheet of paper with her plan for the yard: a modest set of stairs here, mostly lawn, a flower strip along the fence, and here under the trees: a treehouse for Eliot!
+Christina shows Jon a sheet of paper with her plan for the yard: a modest set of stairs here, mostly lawn, a flower strip along the fence, and here under the trees: a treehouse for Eliot!“Have you told Eliot about this already?”
+Jon asks, cautiously.

 “Oh, yeah!
 He's really excited about it!” says Christina.